Alexandre-Gaspar/clone-netflix/README.md

-This is only for study goal.
+# This is only for study goal.
+That's a challenge that my teacher gave to me.